quarto-ext/typst-templates/letter/README.md

 ...
 ```

-Would be rendered as:
+This document would be rendered as:

 ![](letter.png)

-You can find the full source code for this example here: [example.qmd](example.qmd).